David Chilton (businessman): Television career

-Chilton has made numerous guest appearances throughout his career, with his first being on The Hour (George Stroumboulopoulos Tonight) in 2010.
+Chilton has made numerous guest appearances throughout his career, with his first being on The Hour in 2010.
 Chilton gave a total of six guest appearances on The Hour between 2010 and 2013.
 He also appeared as himself on the Royal Canadian Air Farce New Year's Eve episode in 2012 and appeared once on The Lang and O'Leary Exchange in 2013 as the host.
 Chilton also landed a role on the hit TV series Dragons' Den in 2012, replacing Robert Herjavec for the seventh season.
 Chilton was contracted to stay with Dragons’ Den until the ninth season, after which he announced he was leaving the show to "focus on his deals full-time."
 As a "Dragon", Chilton incorporated his philosophies and financial expertise into the investments he made on the show.

 Chilton has also appeared in the web/television series Smart Associates on a panel with Ron Sparks and host Steve Patterson, in a guest appearance on Arctic Air in 2013, and acting in an episode of Murdoch Mysteries in 2015, playing a wealthy barber named "Mr. Chilton".